A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Introduction

-The circulatory system as an extracardiac factor imposes a pressure and volume load upon the heart and, thus, influences its mechanical activity.
-The interaction between circulatory system and the heart is bidirectional, that is, flow of blood in and out of a cavity and pressure in the cavity depend on the current state of the circulatory system and pressure and flow in the cardiovascular system are determined by the current state of all cavities..
-The full physics of this interaction is most accurately posed as a fluid-structure interaction problem where pressure and flow velocity of the fluid are the coupling variables ~\cite{nordsletten2011fluid,karabelas2019towards}.
-Such distributed PDE-based FSI models are most relevant for investigating local physical effects such as the flow patterns due to deformation.
-However, at the level of the whole circulatory physiology these are less suitable.
-As the more global pressure and flow behavior within the cardiovascular system is governing overall EM function of the heart, simpler lumped models have been preferred to provide appropriate loading conditions to the heart.
+Pumping function is regulated through a bidirectional interaction between the heart and both the systemic and pulmonary vascular systems.
+The circulatory system as an extracardiac factor imposes a pressure and volume load upon the heart and, \emph{vice versa}, pressure and flow in the circulatory system are determined by the mechanical state of cardiac cavities.
+Optimal function depends on matching the coupling between these two systems \cite{toorop1988matching}.
+From a physics point of view, coupling poses a fluid-structure interaction (FSI) problem, with pressure and blood flow velocity fields as coupling variables ~\cite{nordsletten2011fluid,karabelas2019towards}.
+These are relevant for investigating flow patterns or wall shear stresses, but are less suitable for systems level investigations.
+Simpler, computationally less costly 0D and 1D lumped models have been preferred to provide appropriate hemodynamic loading conditions to the heart~\cite{Heusinkveld2019,Shi2011}.

-Ventricular afterload is typically represented by lumped 0D Windkessel-type models comprising 2-, 3- or 4-elements~\cite{elzinga1973pressure,liu2015multi,segers2008three,stergiopulos1999total,wang2003time,westerhof1991normalized,westerhof2000models}.
-Less common are more advanced 1D models derived from Navier--Stokes equations~\cite{Alastruey2012a,Blanco2014,Formaggia2003b,Mynard2008,Muller2013}.
-These account for effects due to pulse wave transmission and reflection, but identifying and constraining model parameters based on invasive measurement of the blood pressure and image-based flow measurements is substantially more challenging than for 0D models~\cite{Marx2020personalization}.

-However, while such isolated models of ventricular pre- and afterload may well approximate the immediate acute response for a single beat, they are less well suited for modeling transient behaviors in multi-beat simulations.
-Due to the lack of coupling inconsistencies inevitably arise, leading to discrepancies in stroke volumes between the chambers.
-Due to systemic coupling any alteration of load or active contractile performance in one chamber causes a fluid shift between compartments of the circulatory system.
-These would balanced out transient differences in stroke volume until the overall cardiovascular system settles in a new limit cycle.
-As an example, pulmonary hypertension associated with left heart (mitral valve) disease may lead to a pressure-overloaded right ventricle, ultimately causing right heart failure~\cite{bogaard2009right,guazzi2012pulmonary}.
-Closed-loop systems~\cite{arts2005adaptation,Blanco2010computational,guidoboni2019cardiovascular,neal2007subject,paeme2011mathematical} are capable of modeling these important feedback mechanisms and ascertain the conservation of blood volume throughout the circulatory system over multiple cardiac cycles.